CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/porter/README.md

   protocol: layer2
 ```

-  NOTE
+:bulb: NOTE

 The IP addresses specified in spec.address must be on the same network segment as the Kubernetes cluster nodes.
 For details about the fields in the Eip YAML configuration, see Configure IP Address Pools Using Eip.

 Run the following command to create the Eip object: